LuisMayo/vhs-alternative-server/README.md

 _The following steps will allow you to seamlessly set up the server structure for clients or hosts._

 _Hosts Redirection:_
-1. Go to this link and install the latest tools: [Link to scripts](https://github.com/SkelXton/VHS-Redirector-Scripts/releases/latest)
+1. Go to this link and download the latest GUI Coordinator: [Link to script](https://github.com/SkelXton/VHS-Redirector-Scripts/releases/latest)
-2. Run the installation script with Administrator Privileges.
-3. Open the VHS Server Coordinator and use the GUI to select your given server and details or set it up to host a game.
+2. Open VHS Server Coordinator and use the GUI to select your given server and details or set it up to host a game.

 _Executable Patching is TBD_